How soon after laser eye treatment can I swim?

 The reason for this isn’t just because of the bacteria and viruses that may be swimming around in there with you and lurking around the surrounding areas.
 Chlorine and other chemicals that are used to keep the water clean are particularly harsh on the eye’s protective and lubricating tear film.
 So much so that people who swim often are at risk of developing dry eye syndrome.

 But it’s not like swimming should be thought of as something that’s harmful for your eyes.
 The reality is when recovering from Laser Eye Surgery, your eyes are more sensitive than usual, so even tap water touching your eyes can be bothersome in the first week.

 It’s one of the main reasons why it’s recommended to take a bath instead of a shower until at least 24 hours after surgery.
 And why it’s recommended that swimming, saunas, whirlpools, and lakes, are not something you should rush straight back into.

 So when can I swim after Laser Eye Surgery?

-Within a few days after Laser Eye Surgery — generally by day 3 — you can return to exercise or activities that do not affect your eyes, such as lifting weights, using a stationary bike or treadmill, but not yet swimming.
+The first to return is showering, which you can typically get back to within a few days after Laser Eye Surgery — generally by day two or three.
+By this time, many activities or exercises that don’t affect your eyes, such as lifting weights and using a stationary bike or treadmill, are also perfectly safe.

-In the second week following Laser Eye Surgery, more physical sports appear back on the safe list, including racquet sports such as squash, tennis, and badminton (with eye protection), as well as things like football, sailing, mountain biking, and yes, swimming (with goggles).
+It is in the second week following Laser Eye Surgery that you’re able to introduce more physical sports back into your life, including racquet sports such as squash, tennis, and badminton (with eye protection), as well as things like football, sailing, and mountain biking.

 Have a question about Laser Eye Surgery?
 Ask us in the comments below or visit our section on recovery to find out more.
 To speak directly with a Laser Eye Surgery expert call us on 020 7224 1005.